frictionlessdata/datapackage-pipelines-ckan/README.md

 ### `ckan.dump.to_ckan`

-A processor to save a datapackage and resources to a specified CKAN instance.
+A processor to save datapackages and resources to a specified CKAN instance.

 ```yaml
   run: ckan.dump.to_ckan